Purley railway station: Accidents and incidents

 On 22 September 1873, John Cunliffe Pickersgill-Cunliffe, a former member of Parliament, was struck by a train at the then Caterham Junction station.
 He died two weeks later at Guy's Hospital.
+At the time there was no bridge or underpass between two of the station's four platforms requiring passengers who wished to transfer between them to walk across the line.

 On 22 December 1894, a collision between a light engine and a passenger train injured six people.

 The Purley station rail crash on 4 March 1989 occurred just to the north of the station, and left five dead and 94 injured.
 A memorial garden was created at the station to commemorate this.

 On the night of 5 July 2002 a fire occurred on the 23:15 service from Caterham to London Bridge.
 A rail attendant, Philip Cable, helped put out the fire, and suffered an asthma attack and collapsed.
 He died at Mayday Hospital in Croydon a few hours later.
 A charge of manslaughter was laid against Karl Lacey, who was aged 16 at the time of the fire, and had set fire to newspapers and cushions in the carriage.
 After being found guilty, he was sentenced to four years' youth custody.